 Rex (AKA Rex-a-roo) is a 9 year old mix breed dog.
 My guess is he’s part red healer and kelpie but it is really open to anyone’s guess and, of course, everyone has an opinion.
 Rex is medium sized with red and black brindle coat and enormous ears.
 Rex is an energetic dog that loves long walks/runs, socializing with other dogs, attention, and people food.
 Rex is very well trained (subjective, I know).
 With that being said he also has a few “ticks” like patrolling the house (high energy) and being particularly vocal (whines a lot).
 In fact, most people find him annoying but he suits my high energy family and life style just perfect!

 Lulu (AKA LeLu Lu Lu) is our new mixed breed puppy.
 A souvenir from a Boy Scout activity at our local shelter (Tavi and I fell in love).
 Lulu clearly has a little lab in her and it is reflected in her personality, she is gentile, easy going, and loves to eat garbage.
 Lulu prefers to spend most of her time playing with Tavi or Rex, and chasing chickens.
 (She is responsible for only one of the chicken casualties.)

 Last but not least our

-happy free range chickens: Xena: Warrior Chicken, Pretty Bird, Salt and Pepper, Blondie, Cuckoo, Goldie Hen, Helmet, and Peeper.
+happy free range chickens: Xena: Warrior Chicken, Pretty Bird, Salt and Pepper, Blondie, Cuckoo, Goldie Hen, Dark Helmet, and Peeper.
 Our chickens (that have not become a meal for nearby wildlife) provide eggs for our family and the starving graduate students in the Department of Biological Sciences at Ohio University.